StanfordHCI/HPDS-legacy/CONTRIBUTING.md

 - AWARE Backend: if I am no longer working on the project, I suspect you will want to set up a new AWARE backend (since the current AWARE dashboard that is being used is registered under my name/email).
 To do so, set up a new AWARE Dashboard [here](http://www.awareframework.com), and copy/paste the link to your dashboard into the string returned from `getURL()` in `AppDelegate.swift`.

-- Qualtrics Backend: if you wish to setup a different Qualtrics survey on the backend of ESM (Experience Sampling Method - what this periodic surveying is known as), copy/paste the url to your Qualtrics survey into the `urlString` parameter within `openSurvey()` within `ViewController.swift`.
+- Qualtrics Backend: if you wish to setup a different Qualtrics survey on the backend of ESM (Experience Sampling Method - what this periodic surveying is known as), [create a new Qualtrics survey](https://stanforduniversity.ca1.qualtrics.com/ControlPanel/), then copy/paste the url to your Qualtrics survey into the `urlString` parameter within `openSurvey()` within `ViewController.swift`.

 Warning: if you update the AWARE library, it may overwrite the parameters that have been set within some of the files in your local version of the library.
 I recommend making a backup beforehand so you are familiar with the parameters that you have set in your copy of the library.